algorandfoundation/algokit-beaker-default-template/examples/generators/starter_beaker_smart_contract_typescript/README.md

      1. Open the repository root in the IDE
      2. It should automatically detect it's a Poetry project and set up a Python interpreter and virtual environment.
      3. Hit Shift+F10|Ctrl+R (or whatever you have debug mapped to) and it should start running with breakpoint debugging.
 Please note, JetBrains IDEs on Windows have a known bug that in some cases may prevent executing shell scripts as pre-launch tasks, for workarounds refer to [JetBrains forums](https://youtrack.jetbrains.com/issue/IDEA-277486/Shell-script-configuration-cannot-run-as-before-launch-task).
-   - Other
-     1. Open the repository root in your text editor of choice
-     2. In a terminal run `poetry shell`
-     3. Run `python -m smart_contracts` through your debugger of choice

 ### Subsequently